Spirent-Terraform-Modules/terraform-aws-aion/README.md

 ## Description
 [Spirent AION](https://www.spirent.com/products/aion) is a cloud platform for Spirent products and license management.
-This terraform module deploys the [Spirent AION AMI](https://aws.amazon.com/marketplace/pp/prodview-xra3bq4pshjhq) on AWS using your spirentaion.com account.
+This Terraform module deploys the [Spirent AION AMI](https://aws.amazon.com/marketplace/pp/prodview-xra3bq4pshjhq) on AWS using your spirentaion.com account.

-After Terraform apply finishes you will be able to point your browser at the `instance_public_ips` addresses to use the platform or perform additional configuration.
+After `terraform apply` finishes you will be able to point your browser at the `instance_public_ips` addresses to use the platform or perform additional configuration.

 Set `enable_provisioner=false` to run the configuration wizard manually in a web browser.
 Otherwise, when `enable_provisioner=false` login to https://<your_public_ip> using the values of `admin_email` and `admin_password`.